arhipochki/test_repository/Tic Tac Toe/README.md

 ***Tic Tac Toe***

-If you want to run this in Windows, user PowerShell!
+If you want to run this in Windows, use PowerShell!